ForrestBurt/forrestburt.github.io/index.md

 ## Welcome to Forrest Burt's GitHub page
 This page will have updates about my ongoing programming projects.
 To see all of my creative work, go to www.forrestburt.com.

+My current projects are:

-Steganography is based on the idea of hiding images within other images, based on manipulated the least significant bits of individual pixels in an image.
+1. **Steganography**  - Based on the idea of hiding images within other images, based on manipulated the least significant bits of individual pixels in an image.

-Map Generator uses simplex noise procedural generation to generate maps.
+2. **Map Generator** - Uses simplex noise procedural generation to generate maps.

-Aud2BMP is a project related to databending that will allow for the conversion of audio files into valid .bmp files.
+3. **Aud2BMP** - A project related to databending that will allow for the conversion of audio files into valid .bmp files.